Yesterday we gave 17 year old Jake the ultimate birthday present: A stolen car.

 Pippin found a great option on Craigslist and we met this kid and his girlfriend at their apartment complex (or so we thought) and took it for a test drive.
 We were in a hurry so we ignored any and all red flags and just handed over a wad of cash and he split—leaving us with a gorgeous BMW, a counterfeit title and a copy of (what we believe to be) his fake ID.
 I mean, a gorgeous BMW that now spews black smoke from it’s tailpipe, begging for a new expensive engine.
 Of course the kid’s phone number doesn’t work anymore.

-Even though I’m still stewing over how that raw deal played out, I’m more impressed with how we handled the situation.
 This is the kind of thing that can easily pit husband against wife, leaving a bubbled over mess of resentment and anguish.
 Instead we said to each other: There are so many would’ves and could’ves —we took a gamble together and lost together.
-We have been so lucky and have done so well for ourselves, there’s bound to be a slip up like this in the mix somewhere.
+We have been so lucky and have done so well for ourselves.
+There’s bound to be a slip up like this in the mix somewhere.
 It was time, and this dig isn’t so bad.
 It could’ve been worse.

-I mean, there was not one single fight or assertion—not a single rude word was said about this.
+I can’t believe we didn’t fight.
 It would’ve made the situation even worse and we knew it.
 But we chose the high road.
 Well, really it was me who did, since Pippin is the one who is always so damn cool.
 I’m usually the one raking us over the coals…but I just didn’t.
 Instead I kept telling myself: That kid is in a bad spot.
 It must be so hard to live like that.
 I hope we helped him out.
 And….I’m glad he’s not my son.

 The funny thing is that the moral of the story isn’t to be more careful next time, but rather—shit happens and it’s most important to lean in and love each other through it.
 As such, I’m calling this situation a serious fucking score for the home team.

-The rest of the night ensued with birthday cake and watching Ghostbusters with Jake (his favorite movie) on a pile of new comforters and pillows because he is still unpacking and setting up his space in this house.
-And while we likely need to give the vehicle back, I still gained something.
+The rest of the night ensued with birthday cake and watching Ghostbusters with Jake (his favorite movie).
+And while we likely need to give the stolen car back, I still gained something.
 Jake texted me on his way to school: Mom, thank you so much for the car.
-I know it was such a headache, but I want to get my license now more than I ever have and I promise to work harder for that.
+I know it was such a headache, but I want to get my license now more than ever.
+I promise to work harder for that.

-And after the dust of the night settled and the kids were in bed, Pippin and I danced in our living room, finally unpacked and settled, to a pile of records—most notably Smoky Robinson’s Cruisin’ and laughed and talked until there was nothing left to be said.
+After the dust of the night settled and the kids were in bed, Pippin and I finished unpacking in the new house.
+We poured ourselves a glass of wine and danced in our living room to a pile of records, laughing and talking until there was nothing left to be said.

 Would love to know: What would you do in this situation?